Hansonism

-In Australian politics, Hansonism is the political ideology of Pauline Hanson, the leader of One Nation, and those that follow her.
-The term has been used since 1998, and was added to The Australian National Dictionary in 2018.
+Hansonism is the political ideology of Pauline Hanson, the leader of One Nation, and those who follow her.
+It was established in 1996 in the leadup to the 1996 federal election, after Hanson was expelled from the Liberal Party for her controversial positions regarding Aboriginal Australians.
+The term has been used since 1998 and was included in the Australian National Dictionary in 2018.

 Ideology

 Hansonism has been described as a form of right-wing populism.
 A common theme within Hansonism is the idea that the "multiculturalist elite" are manipulating "hardworking Australians" into supporting certain policies, such as Indigenous land rights and welcome to country ceremonies.
 Hansonism believes that such rights for minority groups, such as for Indigenous Australians, are forms of reverse racism and are anti-equality.
+On political spectrum, Hansonism is associated with right-wing to far-right politics.

 Another key feature of Hansonism is support of economic nationalism and opposition to economic rationalism.
 Hanson has supported the re-introduction of tariffs, establishing government-run banks, renewing local manufacturing, and is critical of multinational corporations.

 In 1998, Kukathas and Maley identified two strands of Hansonism: Soft Hansonism, and Hard Hansonism.
 Hard Hansonism refers to the policies directly supported by Hanson, such as anti-Asian sentiment, an attachment to the White Australia Policy, criticism of multiculturalism, and the populist view that these policies are associated with "the people".
 Soft Hansonism is associated with Hansonist policies that take a milder form or are promoted by non-One Nation members, such as staunch opposition to asylum seekers, with the views of Graeme Campbell being cited as an example of the latter type.

+Hanson has blamed the abolition of the White Australia policy between the 1960s into the early 70s by the governments of Holt, Gorton, McMahon and Whitlam for what she views as the negative consequences of immigration.
+In 2018, Hanson called for immigration numbers to be capped at 75,000 a year.
+In 2025, Hanson called for immigration to be cut to 130,000 a year.

+Hanson has also been known to make Anti-Muslim rhetoric ranging from wearing a burqa onto the floor of the Australian Senate in a move to rally support for a national ban of the religious attire, supporting a ban on Muslim Immigration and saying there are "no good Muslims".